The Zenith Passage: History

 The Zenith Passage started in 2012 as collaboration between friends Justin McKinney and Greg Hampton.
 After releasing a one track demo in February 2012, the band released their debut EP Cosmic Dissonance on January 29, 2013.
 The band signed a multi-album deal with Unique Leader Records on June 24, 2013.

-On April 15, 2016 the band released their debut LP Solipsist, with guest vocals from Fallujah’s Alex Hofmann and a guitar solo by Wes Hauch (ex-The Faceless).
 Ex-Fallujah and All Shall Perish guitarist Rob Maramonte had joined the band in 2013.
 The album sold 1850 units in its first week.

-The band’s debut LP, Solipsist, was released April 16, 2016 on Unique Leader Records.
+On April 16, 2016, the band released their debut LP, Solipsist, on Unique Leader Records.
+It features guest vocals from Fallujah’s Alex Hofmann and a guitar solo by Wes Hauch (ex-The Faceless).
 For the album, the band produced its first music video, for the song "Deus Deceptor".

 Drummer Matthew Paulazzo left the band in 2018 to enter film school.

 On August 9, 2021, the band released a music video for their new single "Algorithmic Salvation".
 They also announced the return of drummer Matthew Paulazzo and the addition of new members Derek Rydquist and Brandon Giffin (both formerly of The Faceless) as new vocalist and bassist, respectively.

 On December 7, 2022, the band announced they had signed to Metal Blade Records and were in the studio working on two albums.
 It was also revealed drummer Matthew Paulazzo was once again no longer in the band.

 On May 15, 2023, the band announced their new full-length album, Datalysium, would be released on July 21, 2023.
 The announcement was accompanied by the release of a single from the album, "Lexicontagion".
 A second single, "Divinertia II", and an accompanying music video, were released on June 14, 2023.